TremeschinArchive/ModularMusicVisualizer/README.md

 Install git  Windows the installer from [git downloads page](https://git-scm.com/downloads)

-Open a shell on desired dir to clone the repo (GIT shell on Windows)
+Open a shell on desired dir to clone the repo (GIT bash shell on Windows)

 `git clone https://github.com/Tremeschin/modular-music-visualizer`